 About Me

-My research interests include: Deep Learning, Computer Vision, Robotics, Human–Robot Interaction (HRI), and Human-Robot Collaboration (HRC).
+My research interests include Human-Robot Interaction (HRI), Deep Learning, Computer Vision, and Rehabilitation Robotics.

 Research